dughub/cinema_simulator/README.md

 # Cinema Simulator

 This repo simulates waiting times in cinema theatres, and aims to answer the question:
->"What is the optimimum number of employees given some variables."
+>"What is the optimum number of employees given some variables."

 *Based on the realpython.com tutorial